Global & Public Health Sciences Major

 CALS seeks students who maintain a rigorous high school curriculum and demonstrate an outstanding record of academic achievement.

-3 Units of Science (biology, chemistry and physics recommended)
+• 3 Units of Science (including biology and chemistry, physics is strongly recommended)

 The experiential component of the Global and Public Health Sciences major will help connect your classroom learning to practice in the field.